Participating in a Trial

 Primary hyperoxaluria (PH) is a family of severe, ultra-rare, genetic liver disorders characterized by the overproduction of oxalate, a natural chemical in the body that is normally eliminated as waste through the kidneys.
 For more information on PH, click here.

-Dicerna Pharmaceuticals, Inc. is a biopharmaceutical company focused on discovering, developing and commercializing medicines that are designed to leverage ribonucleic acid interference (RNAi) to silence selectively genes that cause or contribute to disease.
+Dicerna Pharmaceuticals, Inc., a Novo Nordisk company, is focused on discovering, developing and commercializing medicines that are designed to leverage ribonucleic acid interference (RNAi) to silence selectively genes that cause or contribute to disease.
 Between Dicerna and our collaborative partners, we currently have more than 20 active discovery, preclinical or clinical programs focused on cardiometabolic, viral, chronic liver and complement-mediated diseases, as well as neurodegenerative diseases and pain.